Henselian valued fields and inp-minimality: Introduction

+\begin{defn} A theory is \emph{dp-minimal} if for every mutually indiscernible sequences of tuples $(a_i : i \in \omega), (a'_i : i \in \omega)$ and a singleton $b$ in the home sort, one of this sequences must be indiscernible over $b$. \end{defn} \begin{rem} An $\NIP$ theory is \emph{dp-minimal} if and only if it is $\inp$-minimal. \end{rem}

-Recall that an $\NIP$ theory is dp-minimal if and only if it is $\inp$-minimal.
-Johnson \cite{johnson2015dp} shows that a dp-minimal not strongly minimal field admits a definable Henselian valuation.
+Johnson \cite{johnson2018canonical} shows that a dp-minimal not strongly minimal field admits a definable Henselian valuation.
 It follows that if $K$ is dp-minimal, then $K^\times / (K^\times)^p$ is finite for all prime $p$ (a fact which Johnson states and uses).
-Combining this with Delon's result on preservation of NIP we have the following corollary (which also appears in Johnson \cite{johnson2015dp}). \begin{cor} Under the same assumptions on $\bar{K}$, if both $k$ and $\Gamma $ are dp-minimal, then $\bar{K}$ is dp-minimal. \end{cor}
+Combining this with Delon's result on preservation of NIP we have the following corollary (which also appears in Johnson's thesis \cite{johnson2016fun}). \begin{cor} Under the same assumptions on $\bar{K}$, if both $k$ and $\Gamma $ are dp-minimal, then $\bar{K}$ is dp-minimal. \end{cor}

 There are three steps in the proof of the main theorem, corresponding to the sections of the paper.
 First, we recall some facts about the $\RV$ setting and show that the whole valued field is $\inp$-minimal if and only if the $\RV$ sort is $\inp$-minimal.
 Second, we show that the $\RV$ sort eliminates quantifiers down to the residue field $k$ and the value group $\Gamma$.
 Using this quantifier elimination, in the last section we show that the $\RV$ sort is $\inp$-minimal if and only if both $k$ and $\Gamma$ are $\inp$-minimal.
 Finally, we discuss some problems and future research directions.